probml/pyprobml/book1/intro/software.md

 to perform tasks such as

 - specify the model
-- compute gradients
+- compute gradients using automatic differentiation
-- train the model (pass data to the gradient function, and gradients to the optimizer function),
+- train the model (pass data to the gradient function, and gradients to the optimizer function)
-- serve the model (pass input to a trained model, and pass output (predictions) to some service)
+- serve the model (pass input to a trained model, and pass output to some service)

 The training and serving often uses